interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 2. Origin connector encodes the raw message within an ILP Prepare packet (described below), which is sent to the peer's connector using its existing transport.
 3. Peer connector receives the message within the ILP Prepare, identifies which settlement engine instance the account is associated with, and sends a request to its settlement engine to handle the message.
 The peer connector MUST NOT forward the ILP Prepare to any other connectors.
 4. Peer settlement engine processes the message and responds with its own message.
 5. Peer connector sends the response message back across the transport to the origin connector within an ILP Fulfill or ILP Reject, depending upon the code of the response (described below).
-If the peer, connector was unable to process the request, it MUST respond with an ILP Reject.
+If the peer connector was unable to process the request, it MUST respond with an ILP Reject.
 6. Origin connector sends the response message back to the origin settlement engine.

 ### ILP Prepare